Antigua PM warns of mandatory vaccination for nationals

 |

-ST JOHN'S, Antigua (CMC) – Prime Minister Gaston Browne has warned of the possibility of implementing a mandatory vaccination programme in Antigua and Barbuda as he criticised persons who were encouraging others not to participate in the national vaccination programme aimed at curbing the spread of the coronavirus pandemic.
+SAINT JOHN'S, Antigua (CMC) – Prime Minister Gaston Browne has warned of the possibility of implementing a mandatory vaccination programme in Antigua and Barbuda as he criticised persons who were encouraging others not to participate in the national vaccination programme aimed at curbing the spread of COVID-19.

-“Well I want to say definitively to the people of Antigua and Barbuda that we do not have the luxury of not getting vaccinated.
-And if we do not get the herd immunity perhaps in the next 60 to 90 days, there is going to be weeping and gnashing of teeth in this country,” Browne said.
+“Well I want to say definitively to the people of Antigua and Barbuda that we do not have the luxury of not getting vaccinated and if we do not get the herd immunity perhaps in the next 60 to 90 days there is going to be weeping and gnashing of teeth in this country,” Browne said, adding “that is the reality of it”.

-He added, “So people need to take responsibility and go out there and get vaccinated.
-You got to do it for yourself, for your children, your friends, the entire community and also for future generations because as I said the economic and social scars, they are getting deeper and deeper day by day.
+“So people need to take responsibility and go out there and get vaccinated.
+You got to do it for yourself, for your children, your friends, the entire community and also for future generations because as I said the economic and social scars they are getting deeper and deeper day by day.

 He told radio listeners that refusals to get vaccinated are delaying herd immunity, insisting “we are putting an entire population at risk”.